Luganodes/hypermon/README.md

 # The time it takes to make a request to the Info endpoint
 hyperliquid_request_time

+# The current block on the RPC
+hyperliquid_rpc_current_block

+# Is the RPC syncing?
+hyperliquid_rpc_is_syncing

+# The Info URL being used
+hyperliquid_info_url

+# The RPC URL being used
+hyperliquid_rpc_url
 ```

 ## Todo
 - [x] Add support for telegram notifications
 - [x] Add a TUI dashboard to view the network info for all validators
 - [x] Create setup script for easy download and systemd service setup
+- [x] Add a metric to show the info-url and evm rpc url being used
+- [x] Pull valuable/necessary info from EVM RPC if it is provided
 - [ ] Fix `--only-*` flags
-- [ ] Pull valuable/necessary info from EVM RPC if it is provided
 - [ ] Show valuable info from the data directory
-- [ ] When making requests to EVM, parallelize the requests
 - [ ] Add a metric to show version of the node binary
-- [ ] Add a metric to show the info-url and evm rpc url being used
+- [ ] Add the ability to issue an unjail whenever the validator is jailed